Featured in...

 Yet, it may not be an option for people who want to use all of their equity for a single purchase, such as larger-scale home improvements.

-Learn more about equity release at MoneyNerd for free!
+Learn more at MoneyNerd for free!

 We have many other free lifetime mortgages guides and discussions at MoneyNerd.
 Our team has been busy creating over 100 new posts dedicated entirely to equity release, discussing these products from all angles.